c4fsharp/Dojo-Digits-Recognizer/Dojo/README.md

 Correct answer should be `94.4%`.
 There are 500 images in `validationsample.csv`.
 472 of them are _correctly_ matched against 5000 images in `trainingsample.csv`.

+# Summary

+For non-parallel solutions, Java is the fastest.
+Then Rust, followed by Go.

+For all solutions (including parallel solutions), Rust is the fastest.
+Then Java, followed by Go.

 # pseudo code

     validationsample.csv = parsed from file